grantcarthew/notes-google-cloud-architect/Compute/Kubernetes Engine.md

 ## Pods

 * The abstraction to represent an application.
-* Hods one or more containers.
+* Holds one or more containers.
 * Containers in a pod share:
   * A single IP address and namespace.
   * Access to storage.